autodocdev/rxfirebox/README.md

 # RxFireBox

-The simple wrapper for encapsulate rxjava and firebase.
+The simple wrapper for encapsulating rxjava and firebase.

 ### Libraries
   - RxJava2